decentralized-identity/did-registration/spec/spec.md

 example, if a `create()` operation is executed, then a subsequent `update()` or `deactivate()` operation will be able to use existing DID controller keys stored in the DID Registrar.

+TODO: Mention potential import/export of keys, and how this could relate to other specs such as Universal Wallet or WebKMS.

 #### secretReturning Option

 If the secretReturning option is set to `true`, then the DID Registrar will return generated DID controller keys